 About

-This year, we are thrilled to host Prof. Dr. Malika Rahal of the Institut d’Histoire du Temps Présent (IHTP), Paris, to lead our 13th annual workshop on the topic of “Writing contemporary Algeria into the history of the Middle East, Africa and the World.”
-For more information on the content of the workshop, see below.
-The 2025 workshop will be held in person between Friday, 10 October (13:30 p.m.) and Saturday, 11 October.
+This year, we are thrilled to host Prof.Dr.
+Sherene Seikaly of the University of California, Santa Barbara to lead our 14th annual workshop on the topic of “A Global History of Palestine.”
+For more information on the content of the workshop, please see below.
+The 2026 workshop will be held in person between Friday,18 September 2026(13:30 p.m.) and Saturday, 19 September (14:30 p.m.) at the University of Basel.

 Application

 Currently enrolled Ph.D. students who wish to attend the workshop should write an email to Falestin Naïli with a short text summarizing their academic background and explaining how this workshop fits in to their research interests (max.
 400 words, in third-person singular, in English).
 Applicants should also provide a CV (PDF, in English).
-Up to 15 applicants will be selected for participation in the workshop, based on relevance of their research project and a demonstrated ability to contribute constructively to the discussions.
+Up to 15 applicants will be selected for participation in the workshop, based on the relevance of their research project and a demonstrated ability to contribute constructively to the discussions.